ajheikki/coursera-GettingAndCleaningData/CodeBook.md

 #Description

-This code book describes the variables, the data, and transformations that are performed to clean the data.
+This code book describes the variables, the data, and transformations that are performed by run_analysis.R to clean the data.

 # Source Data